Clinical Research in Psychoanalysis

 Theoretical Basis and Experiences through Working Parties

-This book offers a unique and invaluable experience to psychologists and psychoanalysts who are trying to improve their clinical practice and bring research evidence into their psychoanalytic practice and will be invaluable to psychoanalytic candidates, teachers and students.
+This book offers a unique and invaluable experience to psychologists and psychoanalysts who are trying to improve their clinical practice and bring research evidence into their psychoanalytic practice.
+It is an invaluable contribution to psychoanalytic training of candidates, teachers, and students.

 Table of Contents